open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 ##### Partial Success

-If the processing of the request is partially successful (i.e. when the server accepts only parts of the data and rejects the rest), the server response MUST be a Protobuf-encoded [Export<signal>ServiceResponse](https://github.com/open-telemetry/opentelemetry-proto)
+If the request is only partially accepted
+(i.e. when the server accepts only parts of the data and rejects the rest), the server response MUST be a Protobuf-encoded [Export<signal>ServiceResponse](https://github.com/open-telemetry/opentelemetry-proto)